driscoll/cuecat/README.md

 ## Attribution

 The CueCat decoder script is based on code that has been floating around the web for a long time without attribution.
-(NB: I believe the original author may be @inklesspen!).
-For this version, I updated the code for Python3 compatibility.
+(NB: I now believe the original author may be @inklesspen -- watch this space).
+For the current version, I tweaked the code for Python3 compatibility and added a helper script for batch decoding.

 ## Further reading